How to Start a Food Business in India

 How long does licensing take for food startups?

-Basic FSSAI registration takes 7–30 days depending on application and document approval.
+Basic FSSAI registration takes 7–30 days, depending on the application and document approval.

 How to find a manufacturer for a food startup?